sarahdobson/ficam-arch/_services/13_access_management.md

 In some cases, an organization must first perform authentication in order to perform authorization:

-> When you present your driver’s license at a bar, the bartender simultaneously authenticates (the bartender ensures the photo on the license matches the person) and authorizes (the bartender ensures you are old enough).
+> When you present your driver’s license at a bar, the bartender simultaneously authenticates (the bartender ensures the license is valid, unexpired, and yours) and authorizes (the bartender ensures you are old enough).

 In other cases, authorization can occur without authentication: